Building A Culture of Collaboration >>>>>>>>>>>>>>>>>>>>>@storytrail.com

 • Coteaching as job-embedded professional development

-• Factors that influence preservice and first-year classroom teachers' understanding and practice of classroom-library collaboration (longitudinal study completed May 2007) - study in progress
+• Factors that influence preservice and first-year classroom teachers' understanding and practice of classroom-library collaboration (longitudinal study completed May 2007)

 • Critical literacy transactions with young adult and children's literature